Assembly Bypoll Results 2018: Full list of winners

+Assembly Bypoll Results 2018: In a major electoral reversal for the BJP ahead of next year’s general elections, the saffron party failed to put its best foot forward in 10 Assembly constituencies spread across nine states, where bye-elections were held on Monday.
+The BJP, which has been on a winning spree in the assembly elections, has little to be happy about this time around as it won just one seat in Uttarakhand.

+While Congress bagged three (in Maharashtra, Meghalaya and Punjab’s Shahkot), others secured six seats.
+The JMM got two in Jharkhand, while CPI(M), SP, RJD and Trinamool one each in Kerala, UP, Bihar and West Bengal, respectively.

-Assembly Bypoll Results 2018: Counting of votes for 11 Assembly seats spread across ten states in India began this morning amid tight security arrangements.
-The polling was held on Monday in Legislative Assemblies of Shahkot (Punjab), Tharali (Uttarakhand), Chengannur (Kerala), Jokihat (Bihar), Gomia and Silli (Jharkhand), Maheshtala (West Bengal), Noorpur (Uttar Pradesh), Ampati (Meghalaya), Palus Kadegaon (Maharashtra) and Rajarajeshwari Nagar (Karnataka).
+Counting of votes for 10 Assembly seats began this morning amid tight security arrangements.
+The polling was held on Monday in Legislative Assemblies of Shahkot (Punjab), Tharali (Uttarakhand), Chengannur (Kerala), Jokihat (Bihar), Gomia and Silli (Jharkhand), Maheshtala (West Bengal), Noorpur (Uttar Pradesh), Ampati (Meghalaya), Palus Kadegaon (Maharashtra).

 Here is a list of winners: